opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/register-model.md

 `input`| Object | The JSON schema for the model input. |
 `output`| Object | The JSON schema for the model output. |

 The input and output fields are evaluated against the provided JSON schema.
-You do not need to provide both input and output fields simultaneously.
+You do not need to provide both fields simultaneously.

 #### Connector model interfaces